Richlands suburb profile

 Richlands demographics

 Richlands, located in the southwestern suburbs of Brisbane, is a vibrant and growing community known for its youthful population and family-friendly atmosphere.
-With a median age of just 28, the suburb is home to many young families and professionals who are attracted to its affordable living options and proximity to the city.
+With a median age of just 28, the suburb is home to many young families and professionals who are drawn to its affordable living options and convenient access to the city.
 The median total household income of $1709 per week reflects a community that is steadily growing and developing.

 Richlands infrastructure, key developments and investment opportunities